nagarwal-godaddy/registry/docs/reference/faq.md

 At time of last update, this was open for discussion in [#104](https://github.com/modelcontextprotocol/registry/issues/104).

+### What are the rate limits for publishing?

+The registry enforces daily rate limits to prevent abuse:

+- **Default limit**: 10 publishes per authenticated user per day (rolling 24-hour window)
+- **Who is affected**: All users except those with global admin permissions
+- **What counts**: Each successful publish counts toward your daily limit
+- **Exemptions**: Specific users or organizations can be exempted from rate limiting
+- **Error message**: If you exceed the limit, you'll receive an error with your current count

+If you need a higher limit for legitimate use cases, please open an issue at https://github.com/modelcontextprotocol/registry/issues

 ### Can I publish a private server?

 Private servers are those that are only accessible to a narrow set of users.
 For example, servers published on a private network (like `mcp.acme-corp.internal`) or on private package registries (e.g. `npx -y @acme/mcp --registry https://artifactory.acme-corp.internal/npm`).